tedheikkila/tech-blog/README.md

   What is this app and what does it do:

-  This app is designed for a user who placeholder.
+  This app is designed for a user who wants to a capture a user's signup/login information when they desire to post a blog or leave comments on a blog.

-  Technologies used: VSC, Javascript, Node, MySQL, mysql2, sequelize, express, dotenv, and placeholder.
+  Technologies used: VSC, Javascript, Node, MySQL, mysql2, sequelize, express, dotenv, etc (all relevent MVC npm packages; see package.json file for complete list).

   * To see the app in action, check out the deployed app on Heroku here >>